CSA-OCP-GER/azure-machine-learning-bootcamp/README.md

 :zap: Here are some **[hints](hints/challenge_03.md)** for this challenge!

 In this third challenge, you'll be taking the model you've trained in the second challenge and deploy it to Azure Container Instances (ACI).
-This is perfect for test/dev scenarios.
-We'll get to production deployments in a later challenge.
+This is perfect for test/dev scenarios and giving our model a quick test drive (we'll get to production deployments in a later challenge).

 Guidance:
 * Take the model from challenge 2 and containerize it (Azure ML will do most of that for us)